Lost Treasure Story

 The Spanish fleets of treasure laden ships moved quite often between Europe and North America.

 Any of the above could have buried treasure on Oak Island.
-However, as you will soon see, the question really is…did they have the means to do so?
+But…did they have the means to do so?

-The Oak Island treasure is one of the most intriguing treasure hunting lost treasure story because of its lack of proof of a treasure existing there as well as the stories longevity.
+The Oak Island treasure is one of the most intriguing treasure hunting lost treasure story because of it has been one of the most talked about and written about treasure.

 In the summer of 1795, three young boys, Daniel McGinnis, John Smith and Anthony Vaughn were playing on Oak Island.